 – Edit the game definition file “_games.template” to alter display names.

-– Preview snapshots (PNG) to be displayed in game selection menu are placed here.
+– Preview snapshots (PNG) to be displayed in game selection menu.

-– Preview videos (MP4) to be displayed in game selection menu are placed here.
+– Preview videos (MP4) to be displayed in game selection menu.

 – Select “Backup Settings” from the “Options” menu to backup settings and hiscores here.

-– MAME audio files not included in the image can be placed here.
+– MAME audio files not included in the image.

-– MAME artwork files not included in the image can be placed here.
+– MAME artwork files not included in the image.

 EXTENDED GAME MENU (“Fav.
 Games”, “More Games” and “All Games”):

 There are options to display up to three filtered game menus: “Fav.
 Games”, More Games” and “All Games”.
 Select the desired option from the advanced configuration menu.
-Display names of those menus can be edited in “config.ini”.
+Display names of those menus can be edited in “config.ini” or from the menu.